VA-Explorer/va_explorer/docs/training/user_guides.md

 the background

-If you receive any error messages following this, either reach out to your admin or see our Troubleshooting (link) section
+If you receive any error messages following this, either reach out to your admin or see our [Troubleshooting](#troubleshooting) section

 ## Data Viewers

 Data viewers have the simplest set of permissions, enabling them to view data scoped to whichever restrictions their admins set.
 As a data viewer, VA Explorer does not currently support any features unique to your role.
-Please consult the Common Actions (link) section, particularly the Dashboard and VA Search interface guides for more info on available actions.
+Please consult the [Common Actions](general/common_actions) section, particularly the Dashboard and VA Search interface guides for more info on available actions.

 ## Field Workers

 Field Workers are similar to Data Viewers.
 However, they only see VAs for their own location and can partially repair VA Errors & Warnings for those VAs.
-For a full listing of these, see Common Actions (link) or see below for an explanation of the "partial repair" workflow.
+For a full listing of these, see [Common Actions](general/common_actions) or see below for an explanation  of the "partial repair" workflow.

 ### Partially Repairing VA Errors & Warnings

 As a Field Worker, you have the ability to make corrections to VAs for your own location as a way of assisting Data Managers with the correction of any warnings or errors reported by VA Explorer.
-See Repairing VA Errors & Warnings (link) for details.
+See [Repairing VA Errors & Warnings](#repairing-va-errors--warnings) for details.
 However, you will not be able to create any VA coding jobs to re-run cause of death assignment.
 Please reach out to the appropriate Data Manager or Admin to do this for you.